Small rainbow cliques in randomly perturbed dense graphs: Rainbow copies of

 \subsection{Case 3. $\gamma = 2$ and $H$ is $K_5$-free}

 In this case $\phi \geq 4$.
+We follow the usual colouring procedure, described in Figure~\ref{fig:partial-colouring}, except that we do nothing during edge-steps, and in a vertex-step with at least one missing edge, where $x_i$ is attached to $y_i, z_i, w_i$ and $y_i z_i$ is missing, we colour $x_i w_i$ and $y_i z_i$ with the same new colour.
+As in Observation~\ref{obs:successful-vx-steps}, the first two vertex-steps are coloured successfully.
 We consider two subcases according to the number of steps used to introduce the two missing edges.

 \begin{enumerate} \item Assume first that both missing edges are introduced in the same step (either a vertex-step with two missing edges or a $2$-edge-step).
-It then follows by the definition of a stretched sequence, that all the copies of $K_4$ which appear upon the introduction of these two edges, intersect in some triangle $T$ (as they all contain the two new edges).
-By following the colouring procedure described in Figure~\ref{fig:partial-colouring} (not colouring anything in the aforementioned step), the first two vertex-steps (if they exist) can be coloured successfully.
-Hence, if $\phi \in \{4,5\}$, there is at most one vertex-step and thus all rainbow copies of $K_4$ contain the triangle $T$.
-If $\phi \in \{6, 7\}$, there is at most one vertex-step in which we fail to colour, implying that all rainbow copies of $K_4$ contain one of two given triangles.
+It follows from Observation~\ref{obs::unique-K4} that there is a triangle $T$ which is contained by all the copies of $K_4$ that appear upon the introduction of these two edges.
+If $\phi \in \{4,5\}$, there is at most one vertex-step, which is coloured successfully as mentioned above, and thus all rainbow copies of $K_4$ contain the triangle $T$.
+If $\phi \in \{6, 7\}$, there is at most one vertex-step in which we fail to colour, implying that all rainbow copies of $K_4$ contain one of two given triangles, and so there is a matching of size $2$ that meets each of the rainbow copies of $K_4$.

 \item Assume then that the missing edges are added in two separate steps.
 Consider first the case $\phi \in \{4,5\}$, which implies that $\beta \leq 1$.
 If there are two $1$-edge-steps, then the first one is preceded by at most one vertex-step without missing edges, contrary to the assertion of Claim~\ref{claim:first-edge-step}.
 Therefore, there must be one vertex-step with one missing edge, followed by a 1-edge-step.
-The vertex-step can be coloured successfully, implying that the only potential rainbow copy of $K_4$ is the one created by the $1$-edge-step (recall that, by Claim~\ref{claim:first-edge-step}, the 1-edge-step creates only one copy of $K_4$).
+The vertex-step can be coloured successfully, thus, by Claim~\ref{claim:first-edge-step}, the intersection of all rainbow copies of $K_4$ contains a triangle.

 Next, consider the case $\phi \in \{6, 7\}$, which implies that $\beta \leq 3$.
 Suppose first that at least one of the missing edges is added in a vertex-step.
-Since the first two vertex-steps can be coloured successfully (recall that we do not colour anything during edge-steps), we fail to colour in at most one vertex-step.
+Since the first two vertex-steps can be coloured successfully, we fail to colour in at most one vertex-step.
 It follows that all rainbow copies of $K_4$ contain either a given edge or a given triangle.
 It is easy to see that there is a matching $M$, of size at most $2$, that meets each of these copies.